lewisfish/PawlikMorph-LSST/README.md

  - -h, shows the help screen
  - -f FILE, Path to a single image for analysis
  - -fo FOLDER, Path to folder of images for analysis
+ - -A, runs the asymmetry calculation
+ - -As, Runs the shape asymmetry calculation
+ - -Aall, Runs all the implmented asymmetry calculations
  - -aperpixmap, Generate aperture pixel maps

  Example